Reviews You Can Rely On

 Our Verdict

-The Outdoor Research Prevail Heated Gore-Tex is a warm, durable, water resistant, and surprisingly dexterous glove that costs less than the competition, earning the honor of best heated ski glove.
+The Outdoor Research Prevail Heated Gore-Tex is a warm, durable, water-resistant, and surprisingly dexterous glove that costs less than the competition, earning the honor of being our favorite heated ski glove.
 With three heat settings and rechargeable lithium batteries, these gloves keep hands and fingers warm all day long.
 They have excellent water resistance and come with all the bells and whistles we expect from a fully-featured ski glove.
 Top-notch construction protects your investment, and despite all of the insulation and heating elements, the glove's dexterity isn't as bad as we expected it to be.
-These gloves are perfect for skiers and riders with chronically cold hands, or anyone who doesn't want to deal with chilly fingers ever again.
+These gloves are perfect for skiers and riders with chronically cold hands or anyone who doesn't want to even want to think about chilly fingers ever again.
 Our article on the best ski gloves will show you how it fares versus competing products.

 REASONS TO BUY